DrMohmX/takeanote/_posts/2020-10-14-SElinux-change-the-file-context.md

 ## SELinux

 ## Change the file context type (fcontext)
-We can change the file context **persistenty** and **temporary**.
-Temporary means for one usage only, that will be restored by the next reboot or the usage of `restorecon` command.
-But persistantly will remain even after reboot and `restorecon` command.
+We can change the fcontext **persistenty** and **temporary**.
+Temporary means on runtime, and it will be restored after the next reboot or running `restorecon` command.
+But persistantly means remain even after reboot or `restorecon` command.

 ### Changing the fcontext of the file/dir **temporary!**